 Now that you have an idea of the most important things to look out for when researching ayahuasca retreat centers, you should be able to confidently assess whether a center is right for you.
 After selecting and booking a retreat, it can help to spend the days leading up to the start of the retreat following the ayahuasca diet and cultivating your intentions.

-- Everything You Need to Know about Choosing an Ayahuasca Retreat - November 23, 2018
+- How to Find and Choose the Right Ayahuasca Retreat - November 23, 2018